xenione/swipe-maker/README.md

 ![screenshoot](https://cloud.githubusercontent.com/assets/4138527/14615699/3c94e41a-05a7-11e6-8cca-4e97219d63b9.png)

-1.Extend AbsCoordinatorLayout and create your own Coordianator in this case I called it HalfRightCoordinatorLayout
+1.Extend AbsCoordinatorLayout and create your own Coordianator, in this case I called it HalfRightCoordinatorLayout

 ```java
     public class HalfRightCoordinatorLayout extends AbsCoordinatorLayout {
 ```

-Override method doInitialViewsLocation() hook when views are place on the screen and set anchors for the swipe widget.
+Override method doInitialViewsLocation().
+This hook arise when views are place on the screen.
+Set anchors for the swipe widget.
-Anchor are the boundaries between swipe slides (look at layout next point). we want that swipe slide within button (mBackgroundView see next point for further clarification) boundaries.
+Anchors are the boundaries between swipe slides (look at layout next point).
+We want that swipe slide within button "mBackgroundView" boundaries.

 ```java
     @Override